_._ _,-'""`-._

 done

-Cross-check against /sys/kernel/security/apparmor/profiles to keep only the ones that are actually loaded into the kernel (some profiles ship disabled).
+cross-check against /sys/kernel/security/apparmor/profiles to keep only the ones actually loaded into the kernel (some profiles ship disabled).

-A monitor that wants to detect the bypass at runtime can subscribe to the audit log and watch for operation="change_onexec" ... profile="unconfined" name="crun" (or chrome, etc.) chained into operation="userns_create" within the same task tree, especially when the eventual exec target is a non-browser, non-container-runtime binary.
+to catch the bypass at runtime, subscribe to the audit log and watch for operation="change_onexec" ... profile="unconfined" name="crun" (or chrome, etc.) chained into operation="userns_create" within the same task tree. it's most suspicious when the eventual exec target is a non-browser, non-container-runtime binary.

 /*